ibm-cloud-docs/text-to-speech/symbols.md

 {: help}
 {: support}

 Table 3 shows the service's language support for SPR and IPA symbols.
+All neural voices support IPA; enhanced neural voices also support SPR.
+For more information, see [Neural voice technology](/docs/text-to-speech?topic=text-to-speech-voices#neuralVoices).

 The table provides links to pages that document the supported SPR symbols, IPA symbols, and equivalent IPA Unicode values that can be used with all voices for each language.
 The pages provide examples of each symbol in words from the language.
 Because of dialectal differences, the examples might not always match your pronunciation.

 | Language | Supports SPR | Supports IPA |
 |----------|:------------:|:------------:|